melezhik/pjam-on-rails/README.md

 The term of build inheritance may be described as follows.
 When build process starts:

-    - project's components list is snapshoted and attached to build
 - new pinto stack is created as a copy of pinto stack for previous build
 - new install base is created as a copy of install base for previous build
 - new build process is scheduled and build is added to builds queue ( see note about build scheduler )

 ## Build scheduler